fredrikaverpil/fredrikaverpil.github.io/mkdocs/blog/posts/2023-07-02-decouple-orm-from-data-model.md

             return users
     ```

-!!! note "A note on the table creation"
+!!! note "A note on the table creation and inclusion of engine"

-    As you can see, I also added a method `create_tables`.
-This doesn't really belong on a users repository, and you might want to implement this on some general SQLAlchemy repository class.
-But to avoid making this blog post too long and complicated, I just slapped it on there.
+    As you can see, I also added a methods `create_tables` and `engine`.
+These doesn't really belong on a users repository, and you might want to implement this on some general SQLAlchemy repository class or abstract the choice of database away from the ORM.
+But to avoid making this blog post too long and complicated, I just slapped them on there.

-    All ORM models inherting from `Base` in `orm.py` will have all their respective tables created when executing `Base.metadata.create_all(engine)`.
+    Note that all ORM models inherting from `Base` in `orm.py` will have all their respective tables created when executing `Base.metadata.create_all(engine)`.

 !!! note "A note on "